peterhinch/micropython-filters/non_realtime/FILT.md

 On a Pyboard V1.1 a convolution of 128 samples with 41 coefficients, computing the mean, using wrap and copying all samples back, took 912μs.
 This compares with 128ms for a MicroPython version using the standard code emitter.
-While the time is dependent on the number of coefficients it will be reduced if a fixed offset and/or no wrap is used.
+While the time is dependent on the number of samples and coefficients it is otherwise something of a worst case.
+It will be reduced if a fixed offset, no wrap or decimation is used.

 A correlation of 1000 samples with a 50 coefficient signal takes 7.6ms.